wuzhengy/TAU/Put and Request.md

-# TAU app communication with DHT
+# TAU communication on DHT
 ### Mutable
 Each peer will assume other peers will publish mutable data according to certain protocol and use `salt` to indicate the signal.
 Therefore, peer does not request for mutable data, and peer will just get those data according to a time schedule.
 This time schedule will related to how much bandwidth that a peer want to consume.
 <br>